realworlddatascience/realworlddatascience.github.io/README.md

 :::
 ```

-##### 7. Save and commit your changes
+### 7. Save and commit your changes
 By this point, you're ready to commit the first version of `report.qmd` to the `new-case-study` branch of the RWDS repo.
 Go ahead and do so, and then render the article.
 This will produce a working version of the article, and the RWDS website as a whole, on your local machine.

 Check the rendered article against the submitted version.
 Does everything appear as it should?
 If not, edit the file, save, re-render and check again.
-When you are happy that article displays and reads as it should, head on over to the relevant section homepage (which, for this example, would be the Case Studies section).
-Make sure the article, and its thumbnail image, appear as the top story in the section listings.
+When you are happy that the article displays and reads as it should, head on over to the relevant section homepage (which, for this example, would be the Case Studies section).
+Make sure the article (and its thumbnail image) appears as the first story in the section listings.
 If it does, you are almost ready to publish.
-You just need to go back into the article one more time and edit the `date:` field of the YAML, changing it from `last-modified` to the target publication date - which we set as April 1, 2024 when setting up the article folders:
+You just need to go back into `report.qmd` one more time and edit the `date:` field of the YAML, changing it from `last-modified` to the target publication date, which we set as April 1, 2024 when setting up the article folders:

 ```yaml
 date: 04/01/2024 # date is in mm/dd/yyyy format
 ```

 Now, let's [update the RWDS homepage](#update-the-homepage).

-### Instructions for external contributors

 ## Update the homepage